tgoodbody/sgsR/README.md

 `sgsR` is designed to implement structurally guided sampling approaches for enhanced forest inventories.
 The package was designed to function using rasterized airborne laser scanning (ALS; Lidar) metrics to allow for stratification of forested areas based on structure.

-If you are not working with ALS data, any remote sensing datasets in a raster format (e.g. optical satellite imagery, climate data, drone-based products) can be used as inputs to help guide your environmental sampling needs.
+If you *aren’t* working with ALS data, any remote sensing data sets in a raster format (e.g. optical satellite imagery, climate data, drone-based products) can be used as inputs to help guide your environmental sampling needs.

 `sgsR` is being actively developed, so you may encounter bugs.
 If that happens, [please report your issue